dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 3. Downloads sought accelerometer data via `move2::download_study_data()`;

-4. Pre-processes acceleration data, including averaging out multiple acceleration values recorded per single observation in some of the tags;
+4. Pre-processes acceleration data, including summarizing bursts of acceleration values recorded per single observation in some of the tags;

 5. Binds acceleration data, consisting of measurements at 3 accelerometer axis, to each location event in the input dataset based on individual, day and time of the day.
-Binding currently uses a non-linear (GAM) acceleration-given-time relationship fitted internally on-the-fly to the downloaded accelerometer dataset - however, this step will be revised to favor a potentially more simplistic approach (e.g. interpolation);
+Binding currently uses a non-linear (GAM) acceleration-given-time relationship fitted internally on-the-fly to the downloaded accelerometer dataset - however, this step is under revision to favor a potentially more efficient approach (e.g. interpolation);

-6. Outputs location data with associated acceleration measurements.
+6. Outputs location data with associated acceleration measurements in (columns `acc_mean_raw_x`, `acc_mean_raw_y` and `acc_mean_raw_y`).

 **Note**: This App is a workaround for the current restriction on MoveApps to